Monthly portfolio brief

 Past performance of the markets is not a guarantee of future results.

 Investing in equities involves risk.
 The value of your shares will fluctuate, and you may lose principal.
 Mid- and small-cap stocks tend to be more volatile than large-company stocks.
-Special risks are inherent in international and emerging-market investing, including those related to currency fluctuations and foreign political and economic events.
+Special risks are involved in international and emerging-market investing, including those related to currency fluctuations and foreign political and economic events.
+Prices of emerging-market securities can be significantly more volatile than theprices of securities in developed countries, and currency and political risks are accentuated in emerging markets.

 Diversification does not ensure a profit or protect against loss in a declining market.